fairmath/openfhe-rs/README.md

 ### Template repository

-Instead of doing it manually, you start your project by forking our [template repository](https://github.com/fairmath/openfhe-rs-template/tree/main).
+Instead of doing it manually, you can start your project by forking our [template repository](https://github.com/fairmath/openfhe-rs-template/tree/main).

-# Custom crate installation from source
+# Custom crate installation from the source

-You can adjust the installation process by building the crate mannually.
-In that case you need to clone the Fair Math [openfhe-rs](https://github.com/fairmath/openfhe-rs) repo to your local machine and build it:
+You can adjust the installation process by building the crate manually.
+In that case, you need to clone the Fair Math's [openfhe-rs](https://github.com/fairmath/openfhe-rs) repo to your local machine and build it:

 1. Clone the repository
 ```bash